-In India, there is a well established and widespread belief in individual horoscope, auspicious days and muhurtas for many activities like poojas, starting a new career or venture, buying property and doing various sanskars like thread ceremony or marriage.
+In India, there is a well established and widespread belief in individual horoscopes, auspicious days and muhurtas for many activities like poojas, starting a new career or venture, buying property and doing various samskars like thread ceremony or marriage.
 This belief system started in Vedic period when Jyotish became one of the subsystems of the Vedas.

 It goes without saying that the Sun, the Moon and various planets do affect our daily lives and are essential for our very existence.
 We cannot live without our own planet, Earth and our own star, the Sun.
 The moon is responsible for ocean tides and provides light on many nights and romantic atmosphere.
 The other planets provide gravitational balance to keep the unique rotation of the Earth around the Sun.

 However, some times, our own planet can create catastrophic events like earth quakes, hurricanes, tornados, natural fires etc affecting millions of people every year.
 The Sun can create unbearable hot weather.
 The solar storms can affect electrical grids on earth and knock out our satellite and radio equipment.

 Our Rishis identified these positive and negative influences and created respect for these planets and various celestial bodies and included them in our prayers and poojas.
 Astrologers carried this further to predict good or adverse effects on Individual's based on their specific horoscope which depicts the location of various celestial bodies at birth.

 However, it has not been proven scientifically that their influences affect us individually based on our own horoscope or on the relative movements of various celestial bodies at the time of any activity.
 There is no evidence that an auspicious day or a good muhurt necessarily results in the future well being of an individual.